Creating a New Kind of Doctor

 About

-Wise earned her medical degree from University College Dublin Medical School and completed her internal medicine residency at Duke University Medical Center.
-She further specialized in gastroenterology through the investigator-track fellowship at UT Southwestern Medical Center, where she also earned a graduate certificate in clinical sciences.
+Wise earned her bachelor’s degree from Dartmouth College and her medical degree from the University College Dublin School of Medicine.
+She completed a residency in internal medicine at Duke University Medical Center and a fellowship in gastroenterology and hepatology at UT Southwestern Medical Center, where she also earned a graduate certificate in clinical sciences.

-Her research focuses on malabsorption, iron metabolism and inflammatory bowel diseases, with multiple peer-reviewed publications, book chapters and national conference presentations.
-She has served on education and training committees for the American Gastroenterological Association and has been recognized for excellence in patient care, receiving the Essentia Health 5-Star Award for Patient Satisfaction.
+Her research has focused on malabsorption, iron metabolism and celiac disease.
+She has served on education and training committees for the American Gastroenterological Association and has been recognized for excellence in patient care, receiving the University of Minnesota Physicians Clinical Excellence Award as well as the Essentia Health 5-Star Award for Patient Satisfaction.
 Wise is an active member of the American Society of Gastrointestinal Endoscopy and the American Gastroenterological Association.

 Salix Pharmaceuticals, Inc. 2010